sdr-enthusiasts/gitbook-adsb-guide/foundations/deploy-ultrafeeder-container.md

 ## Minimalist setup

-If you want to use `ultrafeeder` *only* as a SDR decoder but without any mapping or stats/graph websites, without MLAT connections or MLAT-hub, etc., for example to minimize CPU and RAM needs on a low CPU/memory single board computer, then do the following:
+If you want to use `ultrafeeder` _only_ as a SDR decoder but without any mapping or stats/graph websites, without MLAT connections or MLAT-hub, etc., for example to minimize CPU and RAM needs on a low CPU/memory single board computer, then do the following:

-* in the `ULTRAFEEDER_CONFIG` parameter, remove any entry that starts with `mlat` or `mlathub`.
+- in the `ULTRAFEEDER_CONFIG` parameter, remove any entry that starts with `mlat` or `mlathub`.
 This will prevent any `mlat-client`s or `mlathub` instances to be launched.
 If you want to connect the `mlat-client`(s) to external MLAT servers but you don't want to run the overhead of a MLATHUB, you can leave any entries starting with `mlat` in the `ULTRAFEEDER_CONFIG` parameter, and set `MLATHUB_DISABLE=true`
-* Set the parameter `TAR1090_DISABLE=true`.
+- Set the parameter `TAR1090_DISABLE=true`.
 This will prevent the `nginx` web server and any websites from being launched
-* Make sure *not* to use the `ghcr.io/sdr-enthusiasts/docker-adsb-ultrafeeder:telegraf` label as Telegraf adds a LOT of CPU, disk, and memory use to the container
+- Make sure _not_ to use the `ghcr.io/sdr-enthusiasts/docker-adsb-ultrafeeder:telegraf` label as Telegraf adds a LOT of CPU, disk, and memory use to the container

 ## Advanced

-If you want to look at more options and examples for the `ultrafeeder` container, you can find the repository [here](https://github.com/sdr-enthusiasts/docker-adsb-ultrafeeder).
+If you want to look at more options and examples for the `ultrafeeder` container, you can find the [docker-adsb-ultrafeeder repository](https://github.com/sdr-enthusiasts/docker-adsb-ultrafeeder).